-- The subject property is on the Oakville Register of Properties of Cultural Heritage Value or Interest as a listed property. - A Notice of Intention to Demolish has been received to dismantle the barn and house structures and salvage materials from these structures. - Staff is recommending that the owner enter into a Heritage Easement Agreement to salvage remnants of the house and barn to be used in commemorative features on the site, to be protected in perpetuity through either a Heritage Easement Agreement or through a designation by-law under Part IV of the Ontario Heritage Act.
+- The subject property is on the Oakville Register of Properties of Cultural Heritage Value or Interest as a listed property. - A Notice of Intention to Demolish has been received to dismantle the barn and house structures and salvage materials from these structures. - The Heritage Oakville Advisory Committee has reviewed this application and supports the staff recommendations in this report. - Staff is recommending that the owner enter into a Heritage Easement Agreement to salvage remnants of the house and barn to be used in commemorative features on the site, to be protected in perpetuity through either a Heritage Easement Agreement or through a designation by-law under Part IV of the Ontario Heritage Act.